These are the most common questions around boba, bubble tea, and milk tea. You asked, we answered.

 How to Make Bubble Tea with Powder?

-Many of the first boba cafes that opened up in the United States have started with powdered flavors, majority of bubble tea is still made like this actually!
-Although modern boba cafes are starting to innovate more with all natural and non-processed ingredients.
+Many of the first boba cafes that opened up in the United States have started with powdered flavors.
+The majority of bubble tea is still made like this actually!
+But, modern boba cafes are starting to innovate with all-natural and non-processed ingredients.

 How to Drink Bubble Tea?

-Making bubble tea smoothies are quite simple too!
 Usually bubble tea smoothies are made with a fruity flavor, like honeydew.
-The same ingredients apply with making bubble tea smoothies as normal bubble tea requires but blended it up with ice is what allows for its smoothie type of texture.
+The same ingredients apply with making bubble tea smoothies as normal bubble tea.

 Whenever we make bubble tea smoothies our Ninja blender comes in handy.